gourneau/ipython-osx-menu/README.md

 ##Auto start

-If you want to have this start after logging in copy this file to `~/Libary/LaunchAgents` LaunchAgents are start only after a user logs in.
+To have this auto-start copy the below to a file in  `~/Libary/LaunchAgents`

 Make sure to change the `<string>/Users/josh/Desktop/imenu/menu.py</string>` to your scripts path.